calaldees/KaraKara/player2/README.md

 ## High-level TODO List:

-- Ensure that repeated "ended" signals are only handled once
-  - Also on the server side?
-Client should specify *which* track has ended, so the server can ignore that message if the track in question has already gone?
 - Lyrics embedded in the queue.json would be wonderful, so that we don't need to go and fetch and parse the .srt for ourselves for every song for every queue update...